Our mission is to join distributors together in a common cause and improving business profitability and protecting route

-The Owners Association launched a new website as well as social media platform (Facebook, Youtube, Instagram, Pinterest).
-YouTube video series called Protect Your Equity was made to educate on how Pepperidge Farm is in breach of contract and in possible violation of federal law (Robinson Patman Act) by using Price Discriminating practices with Walmart.
+The POAA launched a new website and social media platforms (Facebook, YouTube, Instagram, Pinterest).
+A YouTube video series called Protect Your Equity was made to educate on how Pepperidge Farm was breaching the contract and was in possible violation of federal law (Robinson Patman Act) by using Price Discriminating practices with Walmart.
 (See the Video section for more info).
-The current series not only educated the Independent Distributor on the contract and federal law, it demonstrated how to calculate losses and contact Federal and State Authorities as well as litigation options.
+The series not only educated the Independent Distributor on the contract and federal law but also demonstrated how to calculate losses and contact Federal and State Authorities as well as litigation options.

 Road Shows were reinstituted for outreach in Baltimore in October and Southern and Northern California in November.

 The year started with Pepperidge Farm offering an ‘opportunity’ to purchase Club Stores.
 For those who Blue Contract 2001 or newer Pepperidge Farm reinterpreted a clause in the contract that allows them to buy a ‘portion’ of the territory.
 Apparently, one account is now considered a portion.

-The association advised its members to seek legal counsel and those who did, in general, received a higher offer for those stores.
-There were several distributors who decided to go with arbitration but results have either not been disclosed (confidentiality agreement) or have yet to be heard.
+The POAA advised its members to seek legal counsel and those who did, in some cases, received a higher offer for those stores.
+Several distributors decided to go to arbitration, but the outcomes were not disclosed (confidentiality agreement).

-Pepperidge Farm had as many distributors as possible to sign a general release waiver that excused Pepperidge Farm from all past contract violations, known or unknown.
+As part of signing Club Store Rights to the company, Pepperidge Farm insisted distributors sign a general release waiver that excused Pepperidge Farm from ALL past contract violations, known or unknown.
 If a distributor signed, they would receive an additional 13-week commission for club stores.
-The association made several videos outlining the pitfalls of signing this waiver.
+POAA made several videos outlining the pitfalls of signing this waiver.

-April had one of the best conventions in years in Las Vegas.
+In April, another extremely successful Las Vegas convention took place.
 New board members were installed with two members from the Bakery side.
 Members received an education on their contracts.

-In May, Campbell Soup CEO Denise Morrison resigned but continued on the Board.
+In May, Campbell Soup CEO Denise Morrison resigned but stayed on the Board.
 She was replaced by Mark Clouse in late December.

 Several Maryland distributors filed an employee misclassification lawsuit in November similar to the California, Illinois, and Massachusetts lawsuits.